 ... the largest exponent of that variable.

-When you know the degree you can also give the polynomial a name!
+When we know the degree we can also give the polynomial a name:

 |Degree||Name||Example||Graph Looks Like|

 So now we know the degree, how to solve?

 So what do we do with ones we can't solve?
 Try to solve them a piece at a time!

 If we find one root, we can then reduce the polynomial by one degree (example later) and this may be enough to solve the whole polynomial.

 Here are some main ways to find roots.